Laboratory Manager: David Yu, Ph.D.

 Individuals or organizations outside of the OSU campus may also order these testing services.
 Please contact David Yu (541-737-5082 or David.Yu@oregonstate.edu) for further information.

 The Salmonella mutagenicity test, or bacterial reverse mutation assay, is also commonly known as the Ames test.
-It was developed by Dr. Bruce Ames, the recipient of 2001 LPI Prize for Health Research, and his colleagues in UC Berkeley in the 70s.
+It was developed by Dr. Bruce Ames and his colleagues in UC Berkeley.
 The principle of the test is to expose histidine-dependent Salmonella typhimurium strains (the tester strains, which have artificially induced point mutations) to a compound to be examined in a histidine (His) deficient medium.
 His-independent bacterial colonies may arise from spontaneous reversions (backward mutations) or chemically induced reversions.
 The mutagenicity of a chemical can be assessed by comparing the control with the treated bacterial culture.
 Conversely, the antimutagenicity of a compound to a selected positive mutagen can be investigated when the two chemicals are co-administered to the bacteria.

 The comet assay, or single cell gel electrophoresis assay, is used to detect DNA strand breaks as well as alkaline labile lesions.
 For many labs, it has become the tool of choice for detecting DNA damage in eukaryotic cells due to its versatility.
 Exposed and control cells are embedded in an agarose gel sandwich on a microscope slide.
 The cells are then subjected to electrophoresis.
 When the electrophoresis is performed in a neutral pH condition, DNA double strand breaks are revealed.
 In strong alkaline solution, all DNA strand breaks and alkaline labile lesions are revealed.
 The migration of DNA is visualized under a fluorescence microscope after the DNA is stained with a fluorescent dye.
 The shape of DNA distribution is very similar to a celestial comet.
 Measurement is usually carried out on a computerized image analysis system, like the one shown in the picture at right from the CPI Core Lab.
 In principle, all types of nucleated cells may be used in this assay.